Doctor of Clinical Laboratory Sciences

 - Successful completion of DCLS 815 (Research Methods in Clinical Laboratory Sciences) and DCLS 820 (Evidence Based Practice) meets the Research Skills requirement.

-- Successful completion of PRVM 853 (Responsible Conduct of Research) meets the Responsible Scholarship requirement.
+- Successful completion of PRVM 853 (Responsible Conduct of Research) or PTRS 807 (Ethics in Health Care) meets the Responsible Scholarship requirement.

 - Successful completion of the DCLS comprehensive examination.
-Upon completion of the core curriculum, a comprehensive examination is required of all degree candidates.
-Students will demonstrate their (i) command of the clinical laboratory science body of knowledge, (ii) ability to statistically analyze data, and (iii) expertise in the broad scope of clinical practice.
+Prior to starting the clinical residency, a comprehensive examination is required of all degree candidates.
+Students will demonstrate their (i) command of the clinical laboratory science body of knowledge, (ii) ability to analyze data, and (iii) expertise in the broad scope of clinical practice.
 Students must be in good academic standing (i.e. hold a minimum 3.0 cumulative GPA) to be eligible for the comprehensive examination.
 The examination must be completed prior to enrollment in residency courses with a minimum score of 80% to be considered successful.

 - Successful completion of the DCLS Research Project requirement.
 A prospectively planned and approved translational research project which is advisor-guided, student-directed, and designed to support and enhance students’ ability to apply their graduate knowledge and achieve tangible outcomes.
 The DCLS Research Project is a three-course series (DCLS 901, DCLS 902, DCLS 903) that includes all aspects of a translational research project, including the planning, data collection, analysis/interpretation of results, preparation, and presentation of the research project, both oral and written.
 Research projects will advance practice in clinical laboratory medicine, such as the development and implementation of diagnostic and interpretive algorithms, clinical practice guidelines, and collaborative interprofessional patient care.